 Legislative Staff Achievement Awards are the highest national honor given to legislative staff.
 Especially in this highly unusual time, when we are all witness to legislative staff rising to the challenges of a new world by applying their professional expertise and/or leadership.
 The formal acknowledgment of their impact on public service should be shared and celebrated!
 Take a moment to nominate that very special peer from your office or professional staff association for recognition.

 Call for Nominations

 All staff members of standing committees are eligible and nominations may be submitted by the nominee or by other standing committee members.
-The overall co-chairs of the standing committees, will review the nominations and select the winner(s), who will be notified in early May.
-Please submit an email describing how the nominee meets one or more of the criteria to Molly Ramsdell by May 8.
+The overall co-chairs of the standing committees, will review the nominations and select the winner(s), who will be notified in late May.
+Please submit an email describing how the nominee meets one or more of the criteria to Molly Ramsdell by May 6.

 - Exemplary service to the NCSL Standing Committees.

 - Demonstrates expertise in a particular field and contributes to existing knowledge.

 - Exhibits a high degree of professionalism, competence and integrity in serving the legislature and the public.